Valentine's Day (2010 film): Music

+John Debney composed the film's score.

 The score to Valentine's Day was composed by John Debney, who recorded his score with the Hollywood Studio Symphony at the Sony Scoring Stage.
 He also wrote a song for the film, "Every Time You Smiled", with award-winning lyricist Glen Ballard which was performed by Carina Round.

 The movie's official soundtrack was released on February 9, 2010, via Big Machine Records.
 It features the movie's leading song, Jewel's "Stay Here Forever", which was released as a single on January 19, 2010, and has charted on the U.S. Billboard Hot Country Songs chart.
 The soundtrack also includes "Today Was a Fairytale" by Taylor Swift, which debuted at No. 2 on the U.S. Billboard Hot 100, breaking a record for highest first-week sales by a female artist.
 Swift's song "Jump Then Fall" from the Platinum edition of her album Fearless was also featured on the soundtrack.
 Debney's score album, including "Every Time You Smiled" (written by Debney and Glen Ballard, and not included on the song CD), was released digitally on April 7, 2010, by Watertower Music.

 Jamie Foxx also recorded a song for the film which is called "Quit Your Job".
 It appears in the film but not on the soundtrack however, because of its vulgar lyrics.
 "I Gotta Feeling" by The Black Eyed Peas was used for the film's trailer.

 Track listing for the score album: